MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 Server-to-server authentication (S2S) allows servers (for example, SharePoint Server) to access and request resources from one another on behalf of users.
 This is a key requirement for hybrid search to work.
 For example, in a Cloud hybrid search service farm when a user queries for an item in a SharePoint Server search center, the query needs to be routed to SharePoint in Microsoft 365 farm (as the index is in SharePoint in Microsoft 365 farm).
 The user identity needs to be re-hydrated and then an ACL match has to happen, and only after that a set of results that the user has permission to would be returned in search results.
 To do so, it's a must that the following tasks can be accomplished:

-- Resolve the request to a specific SharePoint user.
+- Resolve the request to a specific SharePoint in Microsoft 365 user.

 - Determine the set of role claims that are associated with the user, a process known as rehydrating the user's identity.

-When a request is made to obtain a resource from another server (ex.
-SharePoint Server), the claims from the incoming security token is leveraged to resolve it to a specific SharePoint user.
+When a request is made to obtain a resource from another server (for example, SharePoint in Microsoft 365 Server), the claims from the incoming security token is leveraged to resolve it to a specific SharePoint user.
 By default, SharePoint Server uses the built-in User Profile service application to resolve the identity.
 A match of the set of claims is done against some user attributes for locating the corresponding user profile.
 The match is performed against one of the following attributes:

 - Windows Security Identifier (SID)